mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 > **Note**: Allows the first hop server to request access only to **specified services** on **specified computers**.

-To impersonate the user, Service for user as known as `S4U` extension is used which provides two extensions:
+To impersonate the user, Service for user as known as `S4U` extension is used and will make two requests:

 * **Service for User to Self (S4U2self)**: Allows a service to obtain a forwardable TGS to itself on behalf a user with just the user principal name without supplying a password.
 The service account must have the `TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION` (T2A4D UserAccountControl attribute).

 * **Service for User to Proxy (S4U2proxy)**: Allows a service to obtain a TGS to a second service on behalf of a user.
 The attribute `msDS-AllowedToDelegate` attribute contains a list of SPNs to which the user tokens can be forwarded.

 To abuse constrained delegation, we need to have access to the web service account.
-If we have access to that account, it is possible /to access the services listed in `msDS-AllowedToDelegateTo` of the web service account as any user.
+If we have access to that account, it is possible to access the services of the systemss listed in `msDS-AllowedToDelegateTo` as any user.

 * PowerView Dev:
 ```powershell